Lussekatten/Kombotron/README.md

 3. Some information and design added.
 More remains to be filled for completion.
 4. I also corrected 1 error.
 The last value in the chart was not computed at all.
 Now it is calculated and added as the last number to the string array.
+5. The general information in the stats page is detailed enough now.
+Closing this issue.